mee-lan/MarsWebData/README.md

 You need to know:
 - How to create Composable functions.
-- How to use architecture components including ViewModel.
+- How to use afrchitecture components including ViewModel.
 - How to use coroutines for long-running tasks.
 - Familiarity with lazy grid